sheredom/hashmap.h/README.md

 // You can set a custom hasher that the hashmap should use. options.hasher = &my_hasher;

+// You can set a custom comparer that the hashmap should for comparing keys. options.comparer = &my_comparer;

 // You can also specify the initial capacity of the hashmap. options.initial_capacity = 42;